The best Canadian fiction of 2020

 Natalie Zina Walschots is a writer and journalist from Toronto.
 She is also the author of the poetry collections DOOM: Love Poems for Supervillains and Thumbscrews.

 Set over a century and spanning five continents, We Two Alone traces the evolution of the Chinese immigrant experience.
 Tracing various people, families and professionals across the globe, Jack Wang creates a tapestry of experience that encompasses the trials and tribulations of a diaspora trying to find its place in the world.

 Wang's short stories have been published in Joyland Magazine, The Humber Literary Review and The New Quarterly.
 We Two Alone is his first book.

 Love after the End is an anthology of speculative fiction that imagines a utopian future for LGBTQ and Two-Spirit people, curated and edited by poet and novelist Joshua Whitehead.

 Contributors include Nathan Adler, Darcie Little Badger, Gabriel Castilloux Calderon, Adam Garnet Jones, Mari Kurisato, Kai Minosh Pyle, David Alexander Robertson, jaye simpson and Nazbah Tom.

-Whitehead is an Oji-Cree, Two-Spirit writer, poet and Indigiqueer scholar from Peguis First Nation.
+Whitehead is an Oji-nêhiyaw, two-spirit writer, poet and Indigiqueer scholar from Peguis First Nation.
 His book, full-metal indigiqueer, is a collection of experimental poems that aim to provoke discussion and debate.
-Jonny Appleseed, his debut novel, is about a Two-Spirit person trying to put his life back together following the death of his stepfather.
+Jonny Appleseed, his debut novel, is about a two-spirit person trying to put his life back together following the death of his stepfather.